 - regularly have to ask your friends/family to lend you money.

-The funding advisers can offer you guidance on how to negotiate with your creditors and what you will need to provide to them.
+The funding advisers can offer you advice on where to get help to negotiate with your creditors.

-Whilst at university it is advisable to try and actively manage your money.
+While at university it is advisable to try to actively manage your money.
 It's also a good idea to set yourself a budget.
-Try this simple budget planner to get an idea of your income and expenditure whilst you're at university.
+Try this simple budget planner to get an idea of your income and expenditure while you're at university.
 Only budget your maintenance loan and other funds, over the length of the academic year, not 52 weeks.